xwmx/nb/README.md

 ### Highlight Color and Other Settings

-`notes` has a minimal text interface and uses color (yellow, by default) to highlight certain elements, such as the current notebook name, the id, and the shell prompt.
+`notes` has a minimal text interface and uses color (yellow, by default) to highlight certain elements, such as the current notebook name, ids, and the shell prompt.
 The highlight color can be changed with [`notes settings`](#settings):